Enter to Win $2,500

 Photo courtesy of Yakima Fruit Farm

-This weekend-only pumpkin patch has over 140,000 pumpkins to choose from and is the place to be both during the day and after hours.
-Thomas Family Farm boasts monster truck rides, a three-mile corn maze, super slides, and apple cannons by day and haunted hayrides and a flashlight corn maze by night.
+This pumpkin patch has over 140,000 pumpkins to choose from and is the place to be both during the day and after hours.
+Thomas Family Farm boasts a two-mile corn maze, super slides, apple cannons, and more by day.
+When night falls, try Zombie Paintball, the haunted house, or find your way out of the flashlight corn maze.

 Location: 9010 Marsh Rd., Snohomish